KFTA-TV: Nexstar ownership

 After the FCC relaxed limits on TV station ownership, Griffin received more inquiries from potential buyers of KPOM and KFAA.
 In September 2003, it announced it was negotiating with Nexstar Broadcasting Group.
 The next month, the companies entered into a letter of intent, and Nexstar assumed management duties under a time brokerage agreement.

 Nexstar immediately moved to shift station operations from Fort Smith to Fayetteville, as Northwest Arkansas now represented the majority of the media market's population.
 In February 2004, the Fayetteville facility became the main studio, and two public affairs programs produced in Fort Smith—one of which had been on the air on channel 24 since 1978—were canceled.
 In August, the reporter and photographer assigned to cover news in Fort Smith were moved to Fayetteville, though the station promised to cover news in Fort Smith on an as-needed basis.
-On August 13, 2004, both stations changed call signs, KPOM-TV to KFTA-TV and KFAA to KNWA-TV.
-The result of the changes was to make viewers in the Arkansas River Valley feel like the station had left them behind, even though it had introduced Fort Smith–specific weather forecasts shortly after making the change.
+On August 13, 2004, both stations changed call signs: KPOM-TV to KFTA-TV and KFAA to KNWA-TV.
+The changes made viewers in the Arkansas River Valley feel like the station had left them behind, even though it had introduced Fort Smith–specific weather forecasts shortly afterward.
 The mayor of Fort Smith, Ray Baker, called the move "a mistake" that would lead to less coverage of what was then the second-largest city in Arkansas.
-Some business operations were consolidated at Little Rock, where Nexstar owns KARK-TV.
+Some business operations were consolidated at Little Rock, where Nexstar owned KARK-TV.